angrymarker/BardMac-sicPlayer/README.md

 Every release can be found 👉[HERE](https://github.com/realAbitbol/BardMac-sicPlayer/releases)

+You can get some (mostly) compatible midis on the excellent Bard Music Player Midi Library 👉[HERE](https://songs.bardmusicplayer.com)

 ---

 ### 🎹 Usage
 - Click the Keybindings button to see the required key bindings in performance mode in game.
-- In game, open up bard perform mode with your instrument of choice
+- In game, open up bard perform mode with your instrument of choice.
-- On BardMac-sicPlayer, browse to a folder containing the mid files you want to play
+- On BardMac-sicPlayer, browse to a folder containing the mid files you want to play.
-- Select a song
+- Select a song.
-- Press play
+- Press Play.
-- Within 3 seconds set ff14 as your active window by clicking on it
+- Within 3 seconds set ff14 as your active window by clicking on it.

 ### ⚙️ Options
 - Hold Notes : new experimental playback mode that hold keys the right time.
 Works better with some mid files, works strange with some others.
-- Debug: Show debug window
+- Debug : Shows debug window.
 - Min interval : minimum interval between two keystrokes.
 0.05 seems to be a sweet spot.
 Set this too low and you might experience some missed keystrokes if you don't have a perfect framerate.
-- Tempo: Only for hold notes mode, modifies the keystrokes durations thus speeding or slowing down playback.
+- Tempo : Only for hold notes mode, modifies the keystrokes durations thus speeding or slowing down playback.

 ### 🔧 Troubleshooting
-- Music partially plays: set the performance mode keybinds as expected by the tool (press the Keybindings button for reference)
+- Music partially plays : set the performance mode keybinds as expected by the tool (press the Keybindings button for reference)
-- Music doesnt play at all:
+- Music doesnt play at all :
-  - Make sure FF14 is your active window
+  - Make sure FF14 is your active window.
-  - Give the program accessibility permissions if MacOS, sowehow, didn't already ask you for them by going to System Settings > Security and confidentiality > Accessibility > press the + button and select the tool app
+  - Give the program accessibility permissions if MacOS, sowehow, didn't already ask you for them by going to System Settings > Security and confidentiality > Accessibility > press the + button and select the tool app.

  ### 🆘 Need help ?